Execution of Tong Ching Man: Execution

-Tong Ching Man and Lam Cheuk Wang were both hanged at Changi Prison on the morning of 21 April 1995.
-Another three drug convicts, including another Hong Kong citizen Poon Yuen Chung, were also put to death on the same day itself.
+Despite the pleas for clemency on their behalf, Tong Ching Man and Lam Cheuk Wang were both hanged at Changi Prison shortly before dawn on the morning of 21 April 1995.
+Three other drug convicts, including another Hong Kong resident Poon Yuen Chung, were also put to death on the same day.
+Tong, Lam and Poon were reportedly the last three Hong Kong prisoners on Singapore's death row to be executed.